zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 	- System will be consistent at some point in the future
 	- But might not be at all times

+# Replication
+Creating copies of the database (or portions of the database) and storing them on different nodes.

+Main purpose is to increase availability and fault tolerance and reduce load on the primary database.

 #CAP
 #ACID
 #BASE
+#distributed-systems
+#scaling
+#horizontal-scaling
+#vertical-scaling
+#database-consistency
+#database-availability
+#database-partition-tolerance
+#sharding
+#replication